Generate Ground Control Points

 Number of Seed Points

-Available when Uniform is selected in Point Distribution Mode.
+Available after selecting Uniform in Point Distribution Mode.

-Sets the number of seed points for tie point matching on each image.
-The range is [64,6400], and the default is 512.
-When the image texture is poor, it is recommended to increase the number of ground control points to ensure sufficient matching points and improve subsequent imagery quality.
+Sets the number of seed points for conjugate point matching on each scene image.
+The value range is [64,6400], and the default is 512.
+When the image texture is poor, it is recommended to increase the number of ground control points to match enough points and improve subsequent imagery quality.

 Integer

-Available when Uniform is selected in Point Distribution Mode.
+Available after selecting Uniform in Point Distribution Mode.

 Sets the method for searching seed points.
 The default is Raster Center Point.

-• Corner Points: Uses points with distinct features within the selected region as seed points.
+• Corner Point: Uses points with distinct features within the selected region as seed points.

 • Raster Center Point: Uses the center point of the raster as the seed point.
 This search method is random.